rajneeshbajaj/learngit/index.md

 git branch rajb1
 git checkout rajb1

+OR the shorter version

+git checkout -b rajb1
 ```
 #### Exercise 3 : Make Changes to the code.
 Commit Locally.
 #### Exercise 4 : Make Changes to the code.
 Commit Locally and push it to the main repository.